beerda/nuggets/README.md

   Lukasiewicz t-norm as $\max(0, a + b - 1)$.

-Before analyzed by `nuggets`, the data columns that would serve as predices in conditions have to be either dichotomized or transformed to fuzzy sets.
+Before analyzed by `nuggets`, the data columns that would serve as predicates in conditions have to be either dichotomized or transformed to fuzzy sets.
 The package provides functions for both transformations.
 See the section **Data Preparation** for more details.

 `nuggets` provides functions to search for patterns of pre-defined types, such as `dig_implications()` for implicative rules,